Changissnz/selfinterest/README.md

 Media allows for strategy from one end to deliver formulated vectors to another.
 This is exactly why the innermost essence of problems concerning one end are difficult to solve even in the most efficiently networked situations via media.
 Mathematically, this could be presented as a balancing issue with the cost-effectiveness possibly being sufficient yet degenerative over time.
+But really, what is to be said when one of the ends are supposed to be excised out of the equation for the balance, seemingly arbitrary, is it not?